rakutenanalytics/ios-rakutenanalytics/README.md

 -------------------|-------------------
 `RATAccountIdentifier` | `YOUR_RAT_ACCOUNT_ID`
 `RATAppIdentifier` | `YOUR_RAT_APPLICATION_ID`

+@subsection analytics-keychain-setup Configuring the keychain
+@attention This module requires keychain access to work properly.
+You must add a `jp.co.rakuten.ios.sdk.deviceinformation` keychain access group to your application's "Keychain Sharing" capabilities, as shown below.

+@image html keychain-setup.png width=40%

+@warning Note that `jp.co.rakuten.ios.sdk.deviceinformation` **must not** be the first entry in this list.
+The first entry must be your own application's bundle identifier.

 @subsection analytics-rat-example-kibana Using Kibana to verify successful integration RAT's [Kibana](https://confluence.rakuten-it.com/confluence/display/RAT/How+to+Check+Data+that+is+being+Sent+to+RAT#HowtoCheckDatathatisbeingSenttoRAT-Step2:[ServerSide]ChecktheeventonRATserver) STG and PROD sites can be used to check events sent by your app.